McDaniel College: Academics

-McDaniel College offers thirty-three undergraduate majors and 20-plus graduate programs.
-McDaniel also offers over one hundred different minors.

-The McDaniel Plan

-The McDaniel Plan was created in 2006 and provides a liberal education that combines a comprehensive program of general education and a rigorous program in the major.
-The program is complemented by electives and a range of special opportunities, that include but are not limited to directed studies, internships, and practicums.
-The requirements of The McDaniel Plan apply to all first-year students who enroll in college for the Bachelor of Arts degree.
-The redesign of the general education curriculum, The McDaniel Plan, emphasizes intellectual skills that will be crucial to graduates.
-The focus of The McDaniel Plan is to make studies incorporate critical thinking, cogent writing, analytic reading, persuasive public speaking, effective collaboration, the ability to adapt to change and bridge cultural differences.

 2019 suspension of majors

 In February 2019, the Board of Trustees at the College approved the suspension of enrollment for future students in the majors of Art History, Religious Studies, French, German, and Music.
 Courses in all of these programs, except for German, will still be offered.
-In a letter to students and faculty, McDaniel officials wrote that the number of students currently enrolled in the affected programs makes up less than 3 percent of the student body.
+In a letter to students and faculty, McDaniel officials wrote that the number of students currently enrolled in the affected programs makes up fewer than 3 percent of the student body.
 The future of faculty in the affected programs is unclear.
-An online petition against the decision, “Open Letter in Support of Faculty in Art History, Religious Studies, French, German, Music, Latin, and Deaf Education at McDaniel College” collected more than 650 signatures.
+An online petition against the decision, "Open Letter in Support of Faculty in Art History, Religious Studies, French, German, Music, Latin, and Deaf Education at McDaniel College" collected more than 650 signatures.

 Athletics

 McDaniel athletic teams are the Green Terror.
 The college is a member of the Division III level of the National Collegiate Athletic Association (NCAA), primarily competing in the Centennial Conference (an athletic conference that it's a charter member) since the 1992–93 academic year for all sports (originally for football since the 1981–82 academic year).

-McDaniel has 24 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, lacrosse, soccer, swimming, tennis, track & field (indoor and outdoor) and wrestling; while women's sports include basketball, cross country, field hockey, golf, lacrosse, soccer, softball, swimming, tennis, track & field (indoor and outdoor) and volleyball.
+McDaniel has 24 intercollegiate varsity sports.
+Men's sports include baseball, basketball, cross country, football, golf, lacrosse, soccer, swimming, tennis, track & field (indoor and outdoor) and wrestling; women's sports include basketball, cross country, field hockey, golf, lacrosse, soccer, softball, swimming, tennis, track & field (indoor and outdoor) and volleyball.

-McDaniel's nickname was rank 13th for U.S. News & World Report weirdest mascot names in 1999.
+McDaniel's nickname was ranked 13th for U.S. News & World Report weirdest mascot names in 1999.
 The name originated from how teams would describe the Western Maryland Players as "Terrors" on the field.
 The name stuck and since October 1923 McDaniel College has been known as the Green Terror.